-Those who desire larger, firmer, or fuller breasts.
+Our breast augmentation in Seattle surgery is for those who desire larger, firmer, or fuller breasts.

-Women who have a moderate sagging of the breasts, which can be resolved through our Seattle breast augmentation procedure by adding volume to the breasts, rather than by lifting the skin on the chest.
+Women who have a moderate sagging of the breasts, which can be resolved through our breast augmentation procedure by adding volume to the breasts, rather than by lifting the skin on the chest.

 Women who have lost the firm fullness in breast tissue after pregnancy, breastfeeding, or significant fluctuations in weight.